Nudity in film: First major nude scenes in studio films

 The Pawnbroker, released in 1964, breached the Motion Picture Production Code with actresses Linda Geiser and Thelma Oliver (who later became the mystic and yoga teacher Krishna Kaur Khalsa) fully exposing their breasts.
 Allied Artists refused to cut the film and released it to theaters without a Production Code seal.
 The nudity resulted in a backlash from moral and religious conservatives, including the Catholic Legion (which by that time had become a virtually powerless fringe organization).
 However, critical and overall public response was positive, and many Catholics rebuked the Legion's condemnation of the film.
 The National Council of Churches even gave the movie an award for Best Picture of the Year.

 The 1965 thriller The Collector contained mild nudity of Samantha Eggar and added to the challenge to the blanket prohibition of nudity in films.
 That same year Paula Prentiss performed a strip-tease in the Woody Allen-scripted comedy What's New Pussycat?, which ended up on the cutting room floor but resurfaced on the pages of Playboy, and Julie Christie appeared nude in the British drama film Darling.
 U.S. release prints of the film and even later U.S. video and DVD versions cut the nudity.
 In 1966, Michelangelo Antonioni's seminal film Blowup was the first English-language film to show a woman's pubic hair.
 Antonioni's mod-influenced murder-mystery contained a scene involving two girls undressing before being chased around a studio by a fashion photographer, who wrestles them to the ground and exposes their torsos.
 There are additional scenes depicting sexuality and partial nudity, as well as blatant drug use.
-The film was produced in Britain and released to American audiences by MGM without Production Code approval, the first mainstream motion picture containing nudity to be released by a major studio in the US, the first open defiance by a major studio of the Code.
-That same year the biblical epic based on the book of Genesis The Bible: In the Beginning..., was released by Twentieth Century Fox featuring a nude sequence of Adam and Eve.
-Another epic, the historical film Hawaii (1966) featured scenes of topless native girls.
+The film was produced in Britain and released to American audiences by MGM without Production Code approval, the first mainstream motion picture containing nudity to be released by a major studio in the US and the first open defiance by a major studio of the Code.
+That same year the biblical epic based on the book of Genesis, The Bible: In the Beginning..., was released by Twentieth Century Fox featuring a nude sequence of Adam and Eve.
+Another epic, the historical film Hawaii (1966), featured scenes of topless native girls.
 John Frankenheimer's 1966 sci-fi thriller Seconds contained an extended sequence of full frontal male and female nudity that was deleted from the original American release in which bohemian revelers dance and play in a wine vat.

 By 1967, the MPAA had abandoned the Production Code altogether, and in November 1968, the voluntary MPAA film rating system was implemented.
 The rating system has changed in minor ways since its inception, but the type and intensity of nudity continue to be rating criteria.